 - 1. For individuals and/or geographical locations, the quizzer gives incorrect information (anything other than the correct title and/or irrelevant connecting words) before the required answer is completed. - 2.
 For questions labeled with the Chapter Analysis Answer Introductory Remark requiring a question, exclamation, parenthetical statement, and/or Old Testament Scripture, a quizzer gives incorrect information or additional information outside the required Chapter Analysis answers before the required answer is completed. - 3.
-For any type of question requiring a Chapter Analysis question, exclamation, parenthetical statement, and/or Old Testament Scripture in their entirety as part of the required answer, the quizzer does not give all of the phrases, clauses, and/or key words for those Chapter Analysis answers found within the required answer.

-4. A quizzer includes an interjected phrase(s) before, in the middle of, or at the end of a Chapter Analysis required answer with their correct answer. (e.g., The question in John 20:15 has the interjection "he said."
-"Woman,' he said, 'why are you crying?'"
-In this example, a quizzer is not allowed to give the interjection "he said" in the answer.)
+For any type of question requiring a Chapter Analysis question, exclamation, parenthetical statement, and/or Old Testament Scripture in their entirety as part of the required answer, the quizzer does not give all the phrases, clauses, and/or key words for those Chapter Analysis answers found within the required answer. - 4.
+A quizzer includes an interjected phrase(s) before, in the middle of, or at the end of a Chapter Analysis required answer with their correct answer. (e.g., The exclamation in John 4:15 has the interjection "the woman said."
+"Please, sir,' the woman said, 'give me this water!'"
+In this example, a quizzer is not allowed to give the interjection "the woman said" in the answer.)
 The "end" requirement does not include incorrect information given after all of the required answers have been correctly completed.